Skip to main content

 Validate across platforms

-List every platform you publish in spec.platforms. tinx release uses that list to build or validate the provider artifact before it packs the OCI layout.
+List every platform you publish in the relevant bundle layers. tinx release uses those layer targets to build or validate the provider artifact before it packs the OCI layout.

 Next, read provider packaging.